-- (37) % Change in "Gross Revenues" "Gross Revenues" is defined as all gross revenues of SCR and its subsidiaries excluding any one-time non-recurring revenue, bad debts and amounts arising solely due to a change in generally accepted accounting principles.
-Gross revenues attributable to a new business are not included in the calculation of gross revenues until such new business has been a new business of SCR for at least 24 months.
-The % change in Gross Revenues is subject to a collar of 6% (plus or minus). - (38) In 2021, Alaris renegotiated SCR's Distribution to consist of a fixed monthly payment of CDN\$0.35 million (CDN\$4.2 million annually) and a variable-sweep payment to be calculated semi-annually based on cash flows of the Company.
+In 2021, Alaris renegotiated SCR's Distribution to consist of a fixed monthly payment of CAN\$0.35 million (CAN\$4.2 million annually) and a variable-sweep payment to be calculated semi-annually based on SCR's cash flows.
 These sweep payments are to be calculated based on June 30 and December 31 results.
-Based on unaudited financial results for SCR in 2021, the total additional Distribution to Alaris was CDN\$0.9 million bringing the total Distribution paid to Alaris in 2021 to CDN\$5.1 million.
+Based on unaudited financial results for SCR in 2021, the total additional Distribution to Alaris was CAN\$0.9 million bringing the total Distribution paid to Alaris in 2021 to CAN\$5.1 million.
 As a result of this variable-sweep payment in excess of the fixed monthly payments, the annual reset is no longer applicable to the changes in annual Distributions from SCR.
+Included in SCR's "Current Annual Distribution" expected for 2023 is a total cash flow sweep of CAN\$0.3 million, in addition to fixed monthly payments totalling CAN\$4.2 million.